Promote Your Book With Links You Probably Don’t Know About

 You can get links and embed codes from Twitter in a similar fashion to Facebook.

 They are also a little less than obvious.
-With Twitter, you need to click on the time to get your URL link.
+With Twitter, you need to click on the date or time to get your URL link.

-You will get a pop-up, and then copy your link into your browser’s address bar.
+Now copy your link from your browser’s address bar.

 Embed a Twitter post.